DrInfinite/dotfiles/README.md

   - [Installation](#installation)
 <!--toc:end-->

-This directory contains the dotfiles for my system
+This directory contains the dotfiles for my system, made available under the [MIT License](./LICENSE) for personal, professional and commercial use without warranty.

 ## Requirements